 Medications, including antibiotics and corticosteroids, along with careful monitoring throughout the recovery process can reduce or prevent complications such as these.

 Graft rejection following corneal transplant surgery may occur.
-Symptoms such as photosensitivity, ocular ache or redness and decreased vision may be indications of rejection.
-Treatment with corticosteroid drops can often reverse graft rejection, however factors such as the severity of the rejection, the length of time between onset and discovery, and a history of previous graft failures may impact treatment and result in a complete graft failure.
-Regraft is a possible solution, however, long-term prognosis for a regraft is lower than it was for the original graft.
+Symptoms such as photosensitivity, ocular ache or redness, and decreased vision may be indications of rejection.
+Treatment with corticosteroid drops can often reverse graft rejection, however, factors such as the severity of the rejection, the length of time between onset and discovery, and a history of previous graft failures may impact treatment and result in a complete graft failure.
+Regraft is a possible solution, however, the long-term prognosis for a regraft is lower than it was for the original graft.
 Another possible solution for patients with a history of multiple graft rejections may be the implantation of an artificial cornea.

 The success rate of corneal transplant surgery and a return to full vision varies according to the diagnosis and other factors such as glaucoma, retinal degeneration or optic nerve disease.
-On average, the long-term transplant success rate is about 85%-95% for conditions such as keratoconus, corneal scars, early bullous keratopathy, corneal stromal dystrophies or inactive viral keratitis.
+On average, the long-term transplant success rate is about 85%-95% for conditions such as keratoconus, corneal scars, early bullous keratopathy, corneal stromal dystrophies, or inactive viral keratitis.
 Active corneal infections and chemical or radiation injuries are much more difficult to treat for full vision restoration due to progressive inflammation or damage to other portions of the eye.

 Your ophthalmologist will consult with you about your specific condition and can assess more accurately the long-term prognosis based on the specific factors affecting your individual case.